 Man Charged With Drug Offences

-A 19-year-old local man has today been charged after £1,750 worth of Class B Drugs were found at his residence by the Royal Gibraltar Police.
+A local man has been charged after £3,000 worth of cannabis and £2,000 worth of specialist equipment used to grow the drug were found at his residence.

 A statement from the RGP follows below:

-Ethan Peire, 19, of Varyl Begg Estate, was arrested during a search warrant at his home by Drug Squad detectives on the morning of Wednesday 11th November 2020.
+Gerald Farmer, 26, of Watergardens, was arrested during a search of a residence in the South District by Drug Squad detectives on the 11th of November last year.

-During the search, officers located and seized approximately 278 grams of Cannabis Resin and 72.13 grams of Herbal Cannabis, with a combined total of about 350 grams.

-Today, Peire surrendered to his bail and was charged with the following offences.
+During the search, officers seized cannabis plants, cannabis and a hydroponics tent, specialist lighting, irrigation systems and other equipment used for a commercial growth operation.